-The Rose Gold design on the American Express® Gold Card turned heads as a limited-time offer in years past, but the flashy design was recently relaunched as a permanent option.
+The rose gold design on the American Express Gold Card turned heads as a limited-time offer in years past, but the flashy design was recently relaunched as a permanent option.
 Here’s how to get your hands on one.

-In fact, American Express Trendex research shows nearly 60% of consumers would opt to pick their own credit card design if given a choice, and 39% say the look and feel of their credit card is important to them.
+In fact, American Express Trendex research shows nearly 60% of consumers would opt to pick their own credit card design if given a choice, and 39% say the look and feel of their credit card are important to them.

 Fortunately, Amex customers don’t have to decide between look and substance any longer.
-As of Feb.
+On Feb.
 4, 2021, American Express began offering the metal rose gold card design for the American Express® Gold Card.
 This change is permanent, meaning you can rest assured the rose gold card option will be there when you’re ready.

 What is the Amex Rose Gold card?

-Notable card features of the American Express® Gold Card
+Notable features of the Amex Gold Card

-- Earn 4X points on restaurants (including Uber Eats purchases) and on up to $25,000 spent at U.S. supermarkets per calendar year (then 1X), 3X points on flights booked with airlines or through AmexTravel.com and 1X points on other purchases
+- Earn 4X points on restaurants (including Uber Eats purchases) and on up to $25,000 spent at U.S. supermarkets per calendar year (then 1X), 3X points on flights booked with airlines or through AmexTravel.com and 1X points on other purchases (terms apply).

-- No foreign transaction fees
+- No foreign transaction fees.

-- Pay Over Time comes with a variable APR of 15.99% to 22.99% on eligible purchases, based on your creditworthiness
+- Pay Over Time comes with a variable APR of 15.99% to 22.99% on eligible purchases, based on your creditworthiness.

-- $250 annual fee
+- A $250 annual fee.

-*Uber Eats Pass will auto-bill starting 12 months from initial enrollment in this offer, at then-current monthly rate.
+*Uber Eats Pass will auto-bill starting 12 months from initial enrollment in this offer, at the then-current monthly rate.

 What’s the difference between the Rose Gold Amex and Amex Gold card?

 There are no substantive differences between the Rose Gold Amex and the Amex Gold Card.
-Both cards are exactly the same in terms of their rewards and benefits, and both cards feature a heavy metal composition.
+Both cards are the same in terms of their rewards and benefits, and both cards feature a heavy metal composition.

-How to apply for the Amex Rose Gold card?
+How to apply for the Amex Rose Gold card